churchill-lab/emase/docs/examples.rst

 2. Build individualized genome

 We assume there is a vcf file that contains phased variant information for every sample of your population.
-Unless we know which allele is M(aternal) or P(aternal), we are going to distinguish two haplotypes with suffices, L(eft) and R(ight).
+Unless we know which allele is M(aternal) or P(aternal), we are going to distinguish two alleles with suffices, L(eft) and R(ight).
 We also recommend to use different ${SAMPLE_DIR} for each sample::

     python build_new_sequence_from_vcfs.py -r ${REFERENCE_FASTA} \